Find out the information you must give to customers on food products and how to give it.

 If you don’t know how the food will be sold to the final consumer, you should assume that it will be pre-packed.

-You must provide the information on the pre-packaging if the packaging will not be changed before the product is sold to the final consumer.
+You must give the information on the pre-packaging if the packaging will not be changed before the product is sold to the final consumer.

 If you’re not responsible for the final pre-packaging of the product or it is non pre-packed, you must provide the information either: